jinko-core/jinko/DESIGN.md

 In order to keep the parsing simple, as much code as possible should be reused.
 At this point, the parser is already around 1500 lines big, and that's big enough.
-Types declarations are similar to function declaration: They have a name, take arguments.
+Types declarations are similar to function declarations: They have a name, take arguments.
-Type instantiation however are quite different.
-Let's examine a C custom types and an instantiation of it:
+Type instantiations, however are quite different.
+Let's examine a custom types in C and its
+instantiation:

 ```c
 struct custom_type {